-Today, rainforests continue to be fragmented and cut-down due to increasing human activity in surrounding areas.
-Encroachment and deforestation for tea & rubber plantations inside rainforest habitat due to lack of buffer-zones is currently one of the major issues.
+Today, rainforests continue and cut-down due fragmented to increasing human activity in surrounding areas.
+Encroachment and deforestation tea & rubber plantations inside for rainforest habitat due to lack of bufferzones is currently one of the major issues.
 The cleared areas give easy access for poachers to setup traps and kill wildlife for the illegal bush meat trade.
-Extremely rare and endangered animals such as the Sri Lanka Black Leopard which only live in the rainforest, were found poached in the boundaries of Sinharaja recently.
+Extremely rare endangered animals such as the Sri Lanka Black Leopard which only live in the rainforest, were found poached in the boundaries of Sinharaja recently.